 People are always in a rush here, which has brought upon amazing opportunities for the development of various services from food delivery to cleaning, etc. Such an environment is perfect for the blossoming of new small businesses.
 That’s the bright side.

 On the downside – there is a lot of work and people are always in a hurry.
 And you know what they say, “all work and no play makes people dull”.

 But hey, there are still myriads of opportunities for the times when you do get a chance to relax, from classic pubs to breathtaking clubs and sightseeing marvels of architecture.
 Plus you’ll have the quid to afford all that and more from simply working in London.

 The fact that London’s economy is on the rise brings up to the next segment of the discussion – the cost of living here.
 And to set up the expectations from the beginning: yes, life in London is more expensive than in any other part of the UK.
 Furthermore, Smoke is one of the most expensive cities in the world!

 Rent, in particular, is at an insanely high rate here.
 But what does this say to us?
 Well, to anyone familiar with the basic concepts of any economy, the higher price would be a great indicator as supply is directly regulated by demand.
 The only reason for the prices here being as high as they are is the fact that life in the capital is worth every penny it costs.

 Regardless of what people might say to you, the infrastructure in London is superb.
-Public transportation functions better than in any other place of the country.
-It simply can’t afford not being the best in a city as big as the capital.
+Public transportation functions better than in any other place in the country.
+It simply can’t afford not to be the best in a city as big as the capital.

 Why?
 Because millions of people are coughing up a lot of quid to use the public transportation system.
 You can really tell the amount of money that went into the city’s infrastructure is colossal, to say the least.
 The system is so good that, in fact, it is better to commute via it in the Smoke than owning a car.